 Thanks to Google Books, I’ve found what I’m fairly certain is the original source of the list: Leonard R. N. Ashley’s Complete Book of Devils and Demons, published in 1996.
 While Ashley’s book is a bit ramshackle in its presentation, he’s clearly done his research.
 Rather sad, then, that this research has been so wildly distorted by Jon Watkins, who felt the need to scrawl his own bizarre theories and assertions over the list.

-Watkins’ version of the list has, regrettably, been copy-pasted to other places on the net, spreading his bizarre.
+Watkins’ version of the list has, regrettably, been copy-pasted to other places on the net, spreading his misinformation far and wide.
 Partly because of the “someone is wrong on the Internet” factor, and partly because the list itself is actually quite interesting, I’ve decided to deconstruct Watkins’ ramblings.
 I can’t promise that I’ll make it through the entire list, but here’s the first part, running from Abaddon to the demon of Crest toothpaste…

 (Incidentally, if you want a good online resource about demonology, I recommend DeliriumsRealm – a site I visited more than once in researching this post)